In Tribute to Charlton Heston

 Charlton Heston: October 4, 1924 to April 5, 2008

-3 Responses to “In Tribute to Charlton Heston”
+6 thoughts on “In Tribute to Charlton Heston

 I’m sure if the NRA were some kind of liberal tree-hugging organization, nothing would be said, no matter when they had their rally, or what events surrounded it.
 It’s the same old crap.
 Conservatism has become a 4-letter word in this country.
 I have nothing but the highest respect for Mr. Heston, for refusing to “hide” his conservatism for fear of not working in Hollywood.
 And, take note, he still managed to have a wonderful acting career.